Reshufowzi/kubernetes-RBAC/README.md

 ```

 ### Created the 5 instances and the 2 is for the EKS and the other 3 is the accessing the developer and tester and the root

+## developer user full permission in one namespace
+## tester only view permission in all namespace or certain namespace

+### Role Based Access Control

+# Role , RoleBinding , ClusterRole , ClusterRoleBinding , ServiceAccount